6 design approaches that humanise cancer care amid technology advances

 March 21, 2023

 Cancer diagnosis and treatment is stressful.
 The right design decisions can aid patients, families, and hospital staff.

-Design for cancer centers, which we now see stretching out to facilities spanning more than 1 million square feet, has been about keeping pace with new technology and making sure that treatment can be accessed efficiently.
-Accommodating this technology requires us to take an empathetic approach that prioritizes the human experience—that of patient, caregiver, team, and family—at the core of the design.
+Design for cancer centres, which we now see stretching out to facilities spanning more than 1 million square feet, has been about keeping pace with new technology and making sure that treatment can be accessed efficiently.
+Accommodating this technology requires us to take an empathetic approach that prioritises the human experience—that of patient, caregiver, team, and family—at the core of the design.